Fab chemical process monitoring and fault detection

 From chemistry’s point of view, there are two distinct operations related directly to product quality: process monitoring and fault detection.
 In process monitoring applications, the desired chemistry must be maintained over time.
 In fault detection applications, the system must verify that the correct chemical is being dispensed to the process.
 With accurate monitoring, fabs know the composition of each given chemical stream.
 Without monitoring, wafers become the de facto chemical monitors.
 By that time, wafers have already been lost and large-scale equipment contamination may have occurred.

 Vaisala K PATENTS® Semicon Refractometer offers real-time liquid monitoring and prevents wrong chemical concentrations from being dispensed onto wafers, indicates timing for spiking, e.g. for water in EKC at the post-etch residual removal, and indicates bath life and KOH concentration in the etching of silicon.
-The fully integratable Semicon Refractometer supports intelligent fabs and self-diagnosis.
+The fully integratable Semicon Refractometer supports intelligent fabs and self-diagnosis, and it comes with Ex-certified product versions for hazardous areas.

 Applications in fab chemical process monitoring and fault detection